HMUNACHI/nanodl/README.md

 ## What's New in version 1.2.0.dev1

-- Google's Gemma and MAMBA architectures.
+- Google's Gemma architecture.
 - Data parallel distributed RLHFPPO and RLHFDPO.
 - True random number generators in Jax which do not need the verbose code (examples shown in next sections).

+There are experimental features (like MAMBA architecture) in the repo which is not available via the package, pending tests.

 ## Quick install